Im-Rises/TetrisSFML/README.md

 ## Game controls

-To play the game, you needf to use your keyboard with the following controls:
+To play the game, you need to use your keyboard with the following controls:

 | Description              | Keyboard |
 |--------------------------|----------|